8 Ways to Start Saving For Your College Education

 1. U.S. Savings Bonds

 Series EE and Series I U.S. Savings Bonds, which are available from the U.S. Treasury Department, offer a low-risk and modest return investment for college savings.
 And if the bonds are used to pay for qualified college expenses, the interest earned is generally free of federal, state, and local taxes.
 If purchased early in the student's life, they provide a safe, guaranteed return once college rolls around.

 2. Custodial Accounts

-The Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) are laws that allows a donor to give money or assets to a minor without needing to set up a trust fund.
+The Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) are laws that allow a donor to give money or assets to a minor without needing to set up a trust fund.
 There are no contribution limits, and anyone can contribute.
 The earnings from the custodial account are taxed under the minor’s name, and the account is considered an asset when the student applies for financial aid.
-There is added flexibility because custodian can use the funds for anything as long as it is for the benefit of the minor.
+There is added flexibility because custodians can use the funds for anything as long as it is for the benefit of the minor.
 However, once the minor gains full rights to the account once they reach the stated age, and they can then use the money for whatever they want.